We’re offering Vagrant as a default tool for developers that need to work on the WordPress sites hosted on Presslabs.

 CTRL+D three times.

-Your environment is now ready to use and the only thing to do is to access it using your browser.
+Your environment is now ready to use and the only thing you have to do is to access it using your browser.
 Therefore point your browser to this address:

 Step 7 (optional)

 For a complete testing experience you might need to have some of the images stored in the uploads folder.
-You can upload them from the live site on Gitea.
-Just fetch the last 2-3 months from the uploads folder and copy them to the uploads folder of your Git repo.
+You can download a media backup from the snapshots section or drop us an email at email@example.com if you only need the last month of media files, for example.
+Then copy the files to the uploads folder of your Git repo.
 They’re added in the

 .gitignore file by default, therefore they won’t be committed to the Git repo after copying them over.

-When you have finished working with your Vagrant environment, it’s advisable to stop it, so it won’t eat your computer’s resources.
+When you have finished working with your Vagrant environment, it’s advisable to stop it, so it won’t consume your computer’s resources.
 You can do this by running from the Git folder: